mariranasinghe/Calculator/README.md

 Try out the calculator: ```[Simple Calculator Demo](https://mariranasinghe.github.io/Calculator/)```

 ## Features
-* Basic arithmetic operations such as addition, subtraction, multiplication, and division.
+* Basic arithmetic operations include addition, subtraction, multiplication, and division.
 * Keyboard navigation giving it interactive capabilites.
-* Responsive design with the ability to adapte to different screen sizes.
+* Responsive design with the ability to adapt to different screen sizes.
 * Clear and backspace functions making it easier to clear the display or delete the last entered data.

 ### Built with